Expenditure of Merton’s Community Infrastructure Levy income has to be split under the CIL Regulations in the following

 Our first IFS will be published in December 2020, and cover the financial year 2019-20.
-This will include a written statement on our priorities for spending its CIL.
+This will include a written statement on our priorities for spending Merton CIL.

 During 2020 we will be working on developing its Infrastructure Delivery Plan (or "IDP") with its infrastructure delivery teams and partners, to support the preparation of its

 new Local Plan.
 The IDP will set out the infrastructure priorities across the 15 year development plan period of the Local Plan and will provide a basis for preparing annual IFSs.